T

 Insider tips

-• Learn a few basic Italian phrases; while many speak English, effort is appreciated.
+• Learn a few basic Italian phrases; while many in tourist areas speak English, a little Italian goes a long way.

-• Consider purchasing the Bologna Welcome Card for potential savings on attractions and transport.
+• Consider purchasing a Bologna Welcome Card for access to museums and public transport.

 Packing highlights